rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 associated/related to the speaker in conjunction with the genitive-case possessa of the 1SG possessor, but leaves the 2SG marking open to all nouns.
-This would imply that the well-travelled Evsevʹev, originally from a Chuvash-Erzya home in Malye Karmaly in present Chuvashia (Erzya: ćarmun) where an Alatyr'-type dialect is spoken, cf.
+This would imply that the well-travelled Evsevʹev, originally from a Chuvash-Erzya home in Malye Karmaly in present Chuvashia (Erzya: ćarmun) where an Alatyrʹ-type dialect is spoken, cf.
 Keresztes 1999: 23, would have been familiar with both forms to some extent and that he would have recognized the alleged 2SG forms as consistent with definite markers.
 Thus Evsevʹev includes the form ĺišme+t́eń with the contextual gloss horse_N+POSS-2SG>DAT,